Almarch/tamaR/README.md

 ## Notes on the C++ structure

 Tamalib has been implemented on [Arduino](https://github.com/GaryZ88/Arduinogotchi), with a bit of re-writing.
 The Arduino version is the starting point for tamaR C++ module, including the ROM conversion step.

-Because Rcpp dependencies management was not trivial, I gathered all tamalib code into a monolithic tamalib.cpp program.
+However, because Rcpp dependencies management was not trivial, I had to gather all tamalib code into a monolithic tamalib.cpp program.

+Tamalib was converted from C to C++ in order to ensure consistency with R object-orientation.
+The user-tailored methods presented in this document and in the manual (`?Tama`) are developped in R, and they rely on lower-level C++ methods.
+Noteworthily, not all developed C++ methods are used in the R interface: for instance `GetFreq` properly fetches the buzzer frequency and `GetROM` dumps the ROM.
+These C++ methods are still available to the user and they might have an R implementation later.

+This compact, object-oriented version of tamalib can almost readily be packaged into Python.
+Like R, Python is accessible to a broad community and it allows scripting and the developement of web applications.
+Furthermore, it opens the possibility for the developement of an Android app.

 ## Tamacare